Connection Profiles

 auth Full NTLM authentication credentials.
 This can include username, password, domain, and workstation.

-For OPA version 2.4.7 or later, username and password can be configured separately if they contain special characters like @ and /.
+Username and password can be configured separately if they contain special characters like @ and /.

-username Username for NTLM authentication.
+username Username for NTLM authentication

-password Password for NTLM authentication.
+password Password for NTLM authentication

 base_url The base URL for NTLM resources